Find out what eczema is, what causes eczema, how to treat your child’s eczema, and what products to use for treating your little one’s eczema.

 - For some, it is an allergic reaction.
 Many times, this happens in families where asthma and hay fever are common.
 It can be a reaction to a food allergy or another allergen.

 - For some, it is caused by an irritant like the type of laundry detergent used.

 With McKenna, I think the dry weather has a negative impact on her skin.
-I also have noticed that skin that gets rubbed a lot flares up.
+I also have noticed that skin that gets rubbed a lot flares up into eczema.
 Her forearms get it now that she crawls.
 Before she was a crawler, it was her back right where I would hold her.

 HOW DO I TREAT ECZEMA?

 First of all, Eczema is not contagious.
 Second of all, it cannot be cured, which is why I titled this section how to “treat.”